Welcome New Bradley Students!

 The following Transfer Orientation events are scheduled for transfer students beginning in the upcoming Spring 2015 semester.
 You will be able to click the date of the Orientation for which you would like to attend once registration is open for that date.

 - Tuesday, January 20 from 10am-1:30pm (Registration will become available in mid October)

 The following Transfer Orientation events are scheduled for transfer students beginning in the upcoming Fall 2015 semester.
 Registration will become available for these dates as they approach.

-- Tuesday, April 9 from 1:00pm-4:00pm; this event offers new transfer students the first opportunity to register for Spring 2015 classes on the first day of priority registration.
+- Tuesday, April 9; this event offers new transfer students the first opportunity to register for Spring 2015 classes on the first day of priority registration.

 - Thursday, June 18